Rabbit Junk: Rabbit Junk Will Die: Meditations on Mortality, Xenospheres, and Apocalypse for Beginners (2017–present)

 Like the Flesh Does the Knife, an EP of remixes from Beast, Invasion, and Pop That Pretty Thirty, was released in 2017.
 Rabbit Junk officially announced the release of their "comeback" album, Rabbit Junk Will Die: Meditations on Mortality, in late 2017, and released it January 2018 following the singles "Gravity Hero" and "Become Hell".

 In July 2019, Rabbit Junk confirmed that they had re-obtained the rights to their pre-2011 recordings and would be re-releasing the original albums Rabbit Junk, Reframe, This Life Is Where You Get Fucked, and Project Nonagon through Bandcamp with new original artwork by frequent collaborator Andrew Tremblay, and proceeded to release them over the next few months, alongside their newly recorded Reveal EP.
 In December of that year, Anderson announced another album with a tentative release date for 2020, later titling it Xenospheres.
 The first single "Bits & Razors" was released in April 2020 and was followed by "Prismatic" in July; the album was released to Bandcamp and streaming success in late 2020.

 After releasing the singles "Reckoning" and "Attendance", Anderson and Bernert relocated to southern California in 2021 after Anderson received his Ph.D.
 The band recorded and released "Denature" in their new studio space in late 2021.
 Anderson announced the band's forthcoming seventh album Apocalypse for Beginners in early 2022, teasing the release for later that year with the singles "Pathogenesis", "The Grind", and "Bodies".

+Since the year 2021 JP Anderson is an assistant professor at San Diego State University.
+He graduated with a Ph.D. at the University of Washington.

-Apocalypse for Beginners was released on October 21st 2022 and featured 9 tracks, including a feature with Amelia Arsenic.
+Apocalypse for Beginners was released on October 21, 2022, and featured 9 tracks, including a feature with Amelia Arsenic.
 The album was completely independently produced, with JP having recorded, mixed and mastered all the tracks, with Sum Grrl being responsible for vocals on some of the tracks.
 The album art is a play on "90's how to manuals" and was made by The Iron Parasite.
 3 of the album's songs (Bodies, Love Is Hell and The Grind) had been previously released as singles.